Tits Geometry and Positive Curvature

-\begin{conjecture} An irreducible polar action on a simply connected nonnegatively curved compact manifold is equivariantly diffeomorphic to a polar action on a symmetric space. \end{conjecture}
+\begin{conjecture} An irreducible polar action on a simply connected nonnegatively curved compact manifold is equivariantly diffeomorphic to a quotient of a polar action on a symmetric space. \end{conjecture}

-Another interesting direction for future work is based on some of our work here that generalizes to curvature free settings.
-For example, much of the (topological) work about spherical buildings carries over to situations of polar actions where the section is only a homotopy sphere, or a homotopy projective space.
+Another interesting direction is based on part of our work here that generalizes to curvature free settings.
+For example, the combinatorial content of our paper can be used in the study of general polar actions on simply connected manifolds with finite polar group.

+We have divided the paper into seven sections.
+Structurally it consists of three rather different moderately intertwined parts, Sections 1-4 constituting Part I, Section \ref{sectionC3gen} (together with \cite{FGT}) Part II, and Sections \ref{input}-\ref{genRed} Part III.
+Here Part I deals with the overall general approach and theory leading to a proof of Theorem A for all irreducible actions of cohomogeneity at least three.
+Part II deals with the exceptional case of irreducibe actions of cohomogeneity two where the key issue for the general theory breaks down.
+Finally Part III deals with all reducible cases including cohomogeneity two.
+In particular, Parts I and III yield a proof of Theorem A in cohomogeneity at least three.
+In cohomogeneity two only the irreducible actions of type $\CC3$ are not covered in this paper and we refer to \cite{FGT} (or \cite{KL}).

-We have divided the paper into eight sections and one appendix.
-The first two sections are devoted to preliminaries and an analysis of sections culminating in Theorem B. The chamber system associated with a polar action in positive curvature is investigated in Section 3.
+The first two sections are devoted to preliminaries and an analysis of sections culminating in Theorem B, which actually provides a complete classification of positively curved manifolds with reflection groups.
+The chamber system associated with a polar action in positive curvature is investigated in Section 3.
 The point of departure here is that this chamber system is connected.
 The proof of this is based on a result about dual foliations due to Wilking \cite{Wi3}.
-Unlike previous applications of buildings to geometry, what is essential for us is to use the local approach to buildings and their universal covers.
-We like to mention that this is the case also in independent simultaneous work by Lytchak \cite{Ly} describing the structure of polar singular foliations of codimension at least three in symmetric spaces.
-We conclude Section 3 by proving Theorem C in all cases but $\CC_3$ geometry.
+We conclude Section 3 by proving Theorem C in all (irreducible) cases but $\A_3$ and $\CC_3$.

-In Section 4 we equip the ingredients of Theorem C with natural topologies based on the classical Haussdorff topology on closed sets in a compact metric space.
+In Section 4 we equip the ingredients of Theorem C with a natural topology based on the classical Hausdorff topology on closed sets in a compact metric space.
 Our main result here is that with this topology the universal covers of our chamber systems are compact spherical buildings in the sense of Burns and Spatzier.
-This then in particular leads to a proof of Theorem A for all irreducible actions.
-To complete the proof of Theorem C, and hence Theorem A in all irreducible cases, it remains to deal with the case of $\CC_3$.
+This then in particular leads to a proof of Theorem A for all irreducible actions but those of type $\A_3$ and $\CC_3$.